-The film features a female character who consistently engages in and wins numerous close-quarters physical fights against multiple male opponents, utilizing martial arts and various melee weapons throughout the narrative.
+The film features a highly skilled princess who consistently engages in and wins close-quarters physical fights against numerous male guards, soldiers, and the main male antagonist.
+She utilizes martial arts and various melee weapons to achieve these victories.

 The film features original characters created for this specific production, not adaptations of pre-existing characters with established genders from prior source material or history.
 Therefore, no gender swaps occur.